 Incredibly, they did just that, and the 2015/16 season serves as one of the most memorable on record.

 Dramatic improvements in attendance, more social events, this new website, expanded media and communications, upgrades to the clubhouse and promoting loyalty and mateship to all members are just some of the ways this was achieved.

 With an increased professionalism that once again made the Leeming Spartan Cricket Club the envy of the competition, the woes of the previous seasons was long forgotten, and the Club entered its next phase in a way never before seen.

 |Treasurer:||Geoff Burgess (1st Year)|

-Peter Coombs took on the role of President in 2015, spearheading a resurgence of the Leeming Spartan Cricket Club as we head towards our 100th anniversary.
+Peter Coombs took on the role of President in 2015, spearheading a resurgence of the Leeming Spartan Cricket Club as we headed towards our 100th anniversary.

 Peter Coombs took over as President after incumbent Adam Seaward stood down due to work and family commitments.

 It is well known that the Club was struggling financially at the time, and Coombs was personally approached for the role by senior Leeming Spartan figures with the priority of “saving the Spartans”.

 Leeming Spartan had been slipping off the field for some years now, and there were very real concerns that the Club would not reach its one-hundredth birthday provided there wasn’t serious intervention.